NEU-DS-4200-F20-Staff/Assignment--Introduction_to_Web_Development/README.md

         Then, you can visit a GitHub repository or GitHub Pages site and click the bookmark to swap.

     * Read [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
-    *   Edit near the top of your README.md file to include a clickable hyperlink to the GitHub page website for your repo., replacing the `` `[insert your hyperlink here]` `` code with your markdown.
+    *   Edit near the top of your README.md file to include a clickable hyperlink to the GitHub page website for your repo., replacing the `` `[insert your clickable hyperlink here]` `` code with your markdown.

     **Commit and push your files to GitHub after this step.**